groff_diff(7) — Linux manual page

 \n[.fn]

-Interpolate resolved name of the font selected in the
+Interpolate resolved name of the selected font.
+This is a

 \n[.fp]